Are you following us on social media?

 Make sure you're following us on social media to see our latest updates and opportunities!
 You can find our accounts on our Contact Us page and at the bottom of our website.

-I have worked for Gloucestershire County Council (GCC) for 17 1/2 years, firstly working in a day centre for adults with learning disabilities and then I moved to the Enablement Team.
-Prior to working at GCC I worked for a variety of care organisations.
+I have worked for Gloucestershire County Council for 18 years, firstly working in a day centre for adults with learning disabilities and then I moved to the Enablement Team.
+Prior to working at Gloucestershire County Council I worked for a variety of care organisations.

 I am also directly supporting young people’s up to the age of 25 who are furthest from employment, to overcome their barriers supporting them into voluntary work, paid work or opportunities in the community.